NullChefo/Face-recognition-with-python/README.md

-# Fice recognition with python
+# Face recognition with python

 This project is related to introduction to Neural Networks with python course.